 WebEx arrived in 1995.
 A decade later, in 2006 when Saba acquired Centra the notion of a “virtual” classroom passed into corporate consciousness.
 After so many years one might expect this technology to have reached a level of maturity, but I am sad to report that this seems not to be the case.
 All too often the presenter, host or facilitator behaves in a disingenuous manner, as if dealing with a fascinating but arcane tool that they’ve never seen before.

 How long do you imagine your patience would last if people used the phone as a novice, speaking into the wrong end, pressing buttons indiscriminately, proclaiming, “Wow!
-I can you’re your voice!” or cutting you off mid-sentence?
+I can hear your voice!” or cutting you off mid-sentence?
 I lose my patience and feel disappointed when I come across the same innocence and insouciance when people use webinar tools.
 Sadly it happens all too often that users display profound ignorance of how to make this useful and powerful medium work.

 Of course some examples have some merit; some have lots of merit, but I am moved to report on some common failings.
 If you recognise your own event, then I make no apology for speaking as I find.
 I do so with the aim of helping you to preserve your personal credibility and avoid reputational damage to your sponsors or employers in the future.
 Web-conferencing is not new; webinars are ubiquitous and the tools are fairly easy to master.
 There really is no excuse now for professionals to treat them as alien and unfamiliar platforms.